Rumba (1935 film)

-Rumba is a 1935 musical drama film starring George Raft as a Cuban dancer and Carole Lombard as a Manhattan socialite.
+Rumba is a 1935 American musical drama film starring George Raft as a Cuban dancer and Carole Lombard as a Manhattan socialite.
 The movie was directed by Marion Gering and is considered an unsuccessful follow-up to Raft and Lombard's smash hit Bolero the previous year.

 Plot

 In Havana, Cuba, an American dancer called Joe Martin has a winning lottery ticket.
 However wealthy socialite Diana Harrison also has a lottery ticket with the same number.
 Joe's ticket is counterfeit so he misses out on the money.
 Diana feels sorry for him and offers to back him in his own night club but then changes her mind after he tries to seduce her.

 Joe then discovers the rumba dance when he visits his home town during a fiesta.
 He gets financial backing from a Texan to establish a new nightclub with Flash, his manager.
 Joe dances the rumba with Carmelita and is a big success.

 Diana goes to opening night with her boyfriend Hobart Fletcher.
 She dances with Joe and they fall in love.
 However Carmelita helps break them up.

 Back in New York Diana discovers that Joe left New York because he had evidence that would send a gang member to prison.
 Diana breaks up with Hobart.
 Joe reads about this, signs with a Broadway producer and returns to New York.
 Joe is threatened with death by gangsters but decides to perform anyway.
 Carmelita faints out of fear but Diana steps up and performs the rumba with Joe.
 The performance is a big success and it's revealed that the gangster threats was a publicity stunt.